 Shall serve as an active member of the Biola President’s Advisory Council (PAC).

-Shall have veto power over all Senate-passed legislation, subject to override by a supermajority of the Senate.
+Shall have veto power over all Senate-passed legislation, subject to override by a ¾ supermajority vote of the Senate in attendance.

 Shall execute all approved legislation promptly.